 For those interested in learning more about collaboration displays, be sure to read on.
 This is true for those interested in collaboration displays’ business and education-specific applications, as well as for those requiring tips regarding the displays’ overall implementation.

 Put simply, collaborative displays take the concept of a whiteboard (which most of us have become accustomed to using from our school days) and turn it digital.
 The reason digital whiteboards are so effective is due to their ability to combine an array of digital and analog collaboration tools and merge them into a single platform.

-In just about any business setting, successful operation requires collaboration, plain and simple.
-The benefits of video conferencing, brainstorm sessions, or formal presentations in business are already pretty apparent.
+In just about any business setting, a successful operation requires collaboration, plain and simple.
+The benefits of video conferencing, brainstorming sessions, or formal presentations in business are already pretty apparent.
 Delving deeper, collaboration displays are used to assist in this by way of their external device connectivity, visibility, sizing options, and software compatibility.

-An important aspect of collaboration displays are their PC interfaces simply because many of the benefits of these displays come as a result of connecting to them.
+An important aspect of collaboration displays is their PC interfaces simply because many of the benefits of these displays come as a result of connecting to them.
 For example, these PC interfaces allow you to easily sync your external computers, phones, or tablets, in order to properly mirror or upload necessary data in a business setting.